Top Schools for Marketing

-The University of Michigan was ranked 29th in the U.S. News & World Report 2015 list of the best U.S. colleges.
-Michigan also earned a number two spot in the specialty rankings category for its undergraduate business marketing program.
+The University of Michigan was ranked 27th in the U.S. News & World Report 2017 list of the best U.S. colleges.
+Michigan also earned the top spot in the specialty rankings category for its undergraduate business marketing program.

-The Bachelor of Business Administration (BBA) marketing program at Michigan's Ross School of Business aims to provide students with valuable real-world experience in core classes.
-Students learn concepts such as customer relations, distribution systems and pricing structures, brand equity and sales team management.
+The Bachelor of Business Administration (or BBA) marketing program at Michigan's Ross School of Business aims to provide students with valuable real-world experience in core classes.
+Students learn concepts such as customer relations, distribution systems and pricing structures, brand equity, and sales team management.
 Additionally, both core and elective courses cover research methodology and advertisement training.

 Top Marketing Schools

 Here are some other schools with quality bachelor's degree programs in marketing: